Springer categories for regular centralizers in well-generated complex braid groups: Presentations of the braid group

 The last line of relations can be omitted, as it is implied by the others.
 The monoid $H_{u_7}^+$ given by this presentation is not cancellative: we have $ompo\neq mpom$ and $sompo=smpom$ in $H_{u_7}^+$.
 Thus $H_{u_7}^+$ cannot be a Garside monoid.

-The submonoid $L_{u_7}^+$ of $\Cc_{31}(u_7,u_7)$ generated by the atomic loops is cancellative, but it doesn't admit right-lcms: we know that $omo=mom$ is the shortest common multiple of $m$ and $o$.
+The submonoid $L_{u_7}^+$ of $\Cc_{31}(u_7,u_7)$ generated by the atomic loops is cancellative, but it does not admit right-lcms: we know that $omo=mom$ is the shortest common multiple of $m$ and $o$.
 If right-lcms exists in $L_{u_7}^+$, then $omo$ must be the right-lcm of $m$ and $o$.
 We would then have